The Flemish Bond

 We’re passing a KFC beside something called North Shore Stadium.
 God I could go for some fried chicken.
 I hate having to stay paleo.

 I’m getting a flashback of when Coach Dutchy used to weigh us boys.
-Dutch started doing weigh-ins at 7am.
+Dutch started doing weigh-ins at 7 am.
 The gym was always cold, nobody moving, nobody speaking.
 Hardly anyone showed up to the before-school sessions, actually.
-I would’ve appreciated some of that Irish music but the first half of the day was just warming the leather up.
+I would’ve appreciated some of that Irish music but the first half of the day was just warming the air up.
 Wiping the dribble off the windows.
 Dutchy’d told me we were here to scrub the gym clean.
-After I’d mopped and hung the knuckle-bandages on the clothesline to dry he had me strip naked and stand on the scales to measure my weight accurate.
+After I’d mopped and hung the knuckle-bandages on the clothesline to dry he had me strip naked and stand on the scales.
 Coach Dutchy then asked me, ‘Do you think you are weighing more if you are having a piece of wood on you, yes?’

 Dutchy reached between my legs.
 I froze.
 Dutchy peeled the foreskin off my diddle and started stroking it.
 He was close enough a few of his chest hairs tickled my arm.
 I felt static electricity.
-He got down on his knees and put his crusty lips on my cock and sucked.
-Then he pulled his mouth off and told me to jack myself til I got an erection.
+He got down on his knees and put his crusty lips on my cock and moved his tongue and his gums.
+Then he pulled his mouth off and told me to jack myself til I got a “schtiffcock.”
 I said I was scared.

 ‘Son, I will knock you out lickety split.
 You are doing what I am tellingk you, ja?’